bGray88/dsa-dojo-stack-queue/Python/queues/README.md

 * `count` returns the number of elements in the queue
 * `peek` returns the value of the front element without removing it
-* `last` retuns the value of the last element without removing it
+* `last` returns the value of the last element without removing it
 * `empty` returns a true if the queue is empty, false if not

 ### Implementation Challenge